Temporary (emergency) accommodation

 The accommodation provided must be suitable and safe.
 The requirement regarding suitable and safe accommodation is stricter for families with children and young people.

-How long can you receive this service for?
+How long can you receive support for?

 Temporary accommodation is intended to help you out in an emergency situation and should not last more than 3 months.